refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 ## Fetching Data

-Let's imagine we need to fetch a record from the `products` resource using the `useOne` data hook in **refine**, it internally utilizes the `dataProvider.getOne` method from your data provider.

-Imagine we want to fetch a record with the ID 123 from the "products" endpoint.
+Imagine we want to fetch a record with the ID `123` from the `products` endpoint.
 For this, we will use the `useOne` hook.
 Under the hood, it calls the `dataProvider.getOne` method from your data provider.

 <UseOne />

 ## Updating Data

-In the example above we saw how to fetch a record from the `products` resource.
-To update the record, we can use the `useUpdate` data hook.
-It internally utilizes the `dataProvider.update` method from your data provider.
+Now, let's update this record from `products` resource.
+To do this, we can use `useUpdate` hook which calls `dataProvider.update` method under the hood.

-Also, `useUpdate` automatically invalidates the `products` resource after a successful mutation.
-This means you don't need to refresh the page to see the updated data.

 <UseUpdate />